saurabhmathur96/mountain-car/README.md

 # mountain-car
-an agent that learns to drive an under-powered car up a steep hill
+An agent that learns to drive an under-powered car up a steep hill.

+car.py contains implementations of the SARSA algorithm and the Q-Learning algorithm.